BalajiKottana/Customer_Insights_with_Snowflake_and_PowerBI/README.md

 #### Prerequisites:
 1. Use Snowflake free 30-day trail enterprise environment.
 2. Access to Azure account with the ability to launch a Azure Cloud Shell, and create an Azure Storage Container.
 The data is loaded from this container to snowflake warehouse.
-3. Having installed Azure Storage Explorer, PowerBI and DAX Studio.
+3. Having installed Azure Storage Explorer, PowerBI.

 The setup of Azure blob data container and snowflake enterprise environment in explained in detailed in the following url https://quickstarts.snowflake.com/guide/attaining_consumer_insights_with_snowflake_and_microsoft_power_bi